Ramanujan1/HuaweiTest/README.md

 Output:（"process", "in", 2)

 2.DayCounter : This class contains the logic to calculate the number of days in the given year for the given date and month.
 This
                also has the logic to consider leapyear number of days.
-The function countNumberOfDaysInaDate(Integer month, Integer date, Integer year) is used to perform these calculations.
+The function getDatNum(int day, int month, int year) is used to perform these calculations.

 Problem Statement: